apify/apify-docs/content/docs/proxy/datacenter_proxy/examples.md

 ### [](#how-to-use-proxy-groups) How to use proxy groups

-For simplicity, the examples above use the `auto` proxy group, which selects IP addresses from all available groups.
+For simplicity, the examples above use the automatic proxy configuration (no specific proxy groups are specified), which selects IP addresses from all available groups.

-To use IP addresses from specific proxy groups, add a `groups` [property](https://sdk.apify.com/docs/api/proxy-configuration#docsNav) to `createProxyConfiguration()` and specify the group names.
+To use IP addresses from specific proxy groups, add the `groups` [property](https://sdk.apify.com/api/apify/interface/ProxyConfigurationOptions#groups) to [`Actor.createProxyConfiguration()`](https://sdk.apify.com/api/apify/class/Actor#createProxyConfiguration) and specify the group names.
 For example:

 ```js
 import { Actor } from 'apify';